 - Parenting Scripts: When What You’re Saying Isn’t Working, Say Something NewParenting Scripts by Amber Lia and Wendy Speake

 - Easily my most favorite book of 2021.
 If you need some help with finding a new way to say all the things you’ve been saying over and over without change of heart or mind in your littles, this is the book.
+See my post on this book here.

 - Present Over Perfect by Shauna Niequist